adjust/ios_sdk/README.md

 ### 11. Offline mode

-You can put the adjust SDK in offline mode to suspend transmission to our servers, while retaining tracked data to be sent later.
+You can put the adjust SDK in offline mode to suspend transmission to our servers while retaining tracked data to be sent later.
 While in offline mode, all information is saved in a file, so be careful not to trigger too many events while in offline mode.